mehulagg/gitlab/doc/user/project/settings/import_export.md

 ## Exporting a project and its data

 Full project export functionality is limited to project maintainers and owners.
-Export functionality for the full project includes Issues and Merge Requests.
 You can configure such functionality through [project settings](index.md):

 To export a project and its data, follow these steps: